quasarframework/quasar-framework.org/source/guide/app-adding-pages-and-layouts.md

 export default routes
 ```

-**Configuring routes to use Layouts and Pages basically consists in correctly nesting routes, as we'll see in the next section.**
+**Configuring routes to use Layouts and Pages basically consists of correctly nesting routes, as we'll see in the next section.**

 ## Nested Routes
 Real app UIs are usually composed of components that are nested multiple levels deep.
 It is also very common that the segments of a URL corresponds to a certain structure of nested components, for example: